rajesh-adk-137/personality_iq_project/README.md

 A full-stack web application using Django (REST API) for the backend and React for the frontend.
 This project enables users to take Personality and IQ tests to gain insights into their traits and cognitive abilities.
 The Personality Test is fully functional, providing users with analytical results based on psychological models.
 The IQ Test is currently under development and will include logic-based questions to assess intelligence.

 This project serves as a learning experience in implementing databases, authentication, REST APIs, and frontend development while creating an engaging and interactive user experience.

+(This project was completed in 2023, reuploaded in this new repo with proper formatting and installation guide.)

 ---